The Best Money Market Accounts for October 2023

 You can take money out of a money market account at any time, though how quickly you can get your money may depend on specific restrictions and procedures at your bank.

-By law, banks have to make your money available within seven days; but as a practical matter, most banks do it much faster than that.
+By law, banks have to make your money available within seven days, but as a practical matter, most banks do it much faster than that.

-You can make payments from a money market account; though the number of transactions per month is limited, so these accounts are not ideal for regular bill payments.
+You can make payments from a money market account, though the number of transactions per month is limited, so these accounts are not ideal for regular bill payments.

 Your money market account may have a check-writing feature, but note the limitation on check-writing in the answer to the question above.

 Both money market accounts and checking accounts at participating banks are covered by FDIC insurance for up to $250,000 per depositor (or $500,000 for joint accounts) per institution.
-Money market accounts offered by credit unions rather than banks are covered by a similar form of federal insurance offered by the National Credit Union Administration (NCUA).
+Money market accounts offered by credit unions rather than banks are covered by a similar form of federal insurance provided by the National Credit Union Administration (NCUA).